aplbrain/dandi-docs/docs/api/dandi-client.md

 ## Command-Line Interface

-The DANDI Client also provides a command-line interface for interacting with the DANDI Archive.
+The {{ instance.name }} Client also provides a command-line interface for interacting with the {{ instance.name }} Archive.
 Here are some common commands:

 ```bash
 # Download a Dandiset